dice-group/NL2LS/README.md

 # NL2LS: LLM-based Automatic Linking of Knowledge Graphs
-### Automating Link Specification Generation from Natural Language using Large Language Models

 Can large language models (LLMs) recognize link specifications (LS)?
 We hypothesize that LS can be considered a low-resource language.

-In our previous work, we explored how LS can be translated into natural language (NL).
-In this project, we tackle the reverse problem — translating NL into LS — which we call **NL2LS**.
+In this project, we tackle the problem of automating the generation of LS from natural language (NL) using LLMs, a task we refer to as **NL2LS**.

 <p align="center">
   <img src="https://github.com/dice-group/NL2LS/blob/main/Figure.drawio.png" alt="NL2LS Architecture" width="600">